Taif Sami Mohammed

-Taif Sami Mohammed al-Shakarchi (طيف سامي محمد الشكرجي) is an Iraqi politician serving as the minister of finance since 27 October 2022.
-A career bureaucrat nicknamed "Iron Woman", she has been in the forefront in preventing and deterring budget corruption in Iraq.
-She was awarded the U.S Secretary of State's International Women of Courage Award in 2022.
+Taif Sami Mohammed al-Shakarchi (طيف سامي محمد الشكرجي) is an Iraqi politician who served as the minister of finance from 2022 to 2026.
+A career bureaucrat nicknamed "Iron Woman", she was at one point described as being "in the forefront in preventing and deterring budget corruption in Iraq".
+She was awarded the U.S. Secretary of State's International Women of Courage Award in 2022.
+In 2026 she became implicated in a major corruption scandal herself.

 Early life and education

 Al-Shakarchi was born in 1963 in Baghdad.
-She received a Bachelor's degree in Economics from the University of Baghdad in 1985.
-In 1990, she received a diploma from the 'Arab Planning Institute' based in Kuwait.
+She received a bachelor's degree in economics from the University of Baghdad in 1985.
+In 1990, she received a diploma from the Arab Planning Institute based in Kuwait.

 Career

 Al-Shakarchi began working in the Ministry of Finance in 1985, starting in budget analysis and eventually working her way up to the position of Deputy Director General of the Budget Department.
 In 2005 she became the Director General of the Budget Department, and eventually the Deputy Minister of Finance.
 In October 2022, she was named Minister of Finance.